dylanteehankee/group-game-project/ProjectDocument.md

 # Sub-Roles

+## Producer

+**Describe the steps you took in your role as producer.
+Typical items include group scheduling mechanism, links to meeting notes, descriptions of team logistics problems with their resolution, project organization tools (e.g., timelines, depedency/task tracking, Gantt charts, etc.), and repository management methodology.**

+## Game Feel

+**Document what you added to and how you tweaked your game to improve its game feel.**

 ## Cross-Platform

 **Describe the platforms you targeted for your game release.
 For each, describe the process and unique actions taken for each platform.
 What obstacles did you overcome?
 What was easier than expected?**